 Reduced Mortality: A study has identified a possible link between a common component of apples and heart health in postmenopausal women.
 The study results indicate that increased consumption of apples may contribute to a decrease in mortality from both coronary heart disease and cardiovascular disease.

-LDL Oxidation: Researchers at the University of California-Davis report that daily consumption of apples and apple juice may help reduce the damage caused by the ―bad‖ type of cholesterol and protect against heart disease, based on the first human study of its kind.
+LDL Oxidation: In the first human study of its kind, researchers at the University of California-Davis report that daily consumption of apples and apple juice may help reduce the damage caused by LDL, the bad type of cholesterol, and protect against heart disease.

 Soluble fiber, like pectin from apples, may reduce the inflammation associated with obesity-related diseases and strengthen the immune system, according to a study from the University of Illinois.